OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/eclipse/eclipse.md

-To avoid confusion with other versions of Eclipse that may be installed on the computer (as needed for other product development or during transition from one version of software to another), install by copying/unzipping into a folder named `C:\Program Files\Eclipse\eclipse-java-2022-06`, which helps distinguish the version as being for Java development.
+To avoid confusion with other versions of Eclipse that may be installed on the computer (as needed for other product development or during transition from one version of software to another), install by copying/unzipping:

+*   from zip file folder: `eclipse`
+*   to: `C:\Program Files\Eclipse\eclipse-java-2022-06`

+This helps distinguish the version as being for Java development and allows multiple Eclipse versions to be installed on the computer.
 The resulting folder structure is as shown in the following figure.

 **<p style="text-align: center;">